Capital Improved Rating

 The economic analysis defined by the factors of production as labor and capital, with land (representing the earth) a subset of capital.
 All output is produced by capital and labor.

 Gifts of nature to all living beings that are held in common, rather than privately owned.
+These community resources must be actively protected and managed for future generations.
 This concept has expanded from the land, the air, the water to include the digital commons, public libraries and our DNA code.

 JS Mill called the excess return from the same effort the “unearned increment”.